MarinnaPereira/collaborating/README.md

 15. They’ll keep in an airtight container for a good two weeks and in the freezer for up to a month.

 ## The definition of _habit_
-> "a settled or regular tendency or practice, especially one that is hard to give up."
+> "a settled or regular tendency or practice, especially one that is hard to give up"